 For the purposes of the UK General Data Protection Regulations (Retained Regulation (EU) 2016/679), the Data Protection Act 2018, the EU General Data Protection Regulations (to the extent that processing occurs outside of the EU) and any other applicable data protection and privacy laws and regulations (“Data Protection Legislation“), IStip will be the ‘data controller’ for all Personal Data we determine the means and purpose of processing and has registered with the Information Commissioner’s Office under registration number Z2963865.

 By “Personal Data” we refer to information collected or held by IStip, that identifies and relates to you as an individual.

 To enable us to run our services adequately we will need to collect Personal Data from you in the following circumstances:

-We may collect personal information about you when you engage with our services as an NQT including:
+We may collect Personal Data about you when you engage with our services as an ECT including your:

 - postal address;

 - supplementary information you provide about yourself when engaging with us;